 Subject lines often determine whether your email gets opened since it's the first thing a subscriber sees.

 The key to an amazing subject line is making the subscriber curious enough to want to know what the email is about.

-Most people check their emails on mobile devices or tablets.
-Optimizing their viewing experience is a sure way of increasing your opening rates.
+Optimizing your target audience’s experience is a sure way of increasing your opening rates.

 Some alterations such as using a larger font and shorter subject lines will make your content easier to read on smaller screens.

 Once you’ve made sure your formatting is perfect, it’s time to turn your marketing efforts to your email’s content.